-It’s not easy to tell, but here are some key pointers:
+It’s not easy to tell, but here are some key pointers that warrant further testing:

-- Look for red ears or red rashes anywhere around the body, but particularly around the mouth and cheeks.
+- Red ears or red rashes anywhere around the body, but particularly around the mouth and cheeks.
 These can be hives or eczema-type rashes or rashes that wax and wane.

-- A child who is unpredictable, with anger or anxiety issues.
-Learning difficulties may also be present.
+- A child who is volatile, unpredictable, with anger or anxiety issues who easily get “hangry”.

-As you can see, these indicators could also be many other things, so it is important to carry out testing if leaky gut is suspected.
+As you can see, these indicators could also be due to many other things, so it is important to carry out testing if a leaky gut is suspected.

 What is Leaky-Gut?

-Your small intestine is a very long pipe that links your stomach and your large intestine and filters digested food matter with tiny finger-like projections called “villi”.
-These absorb nutrients and pass them out into blood vessels surrounding the pipe, while keeping toxins, pathogens and food bulk from getting through to those blood vessels.
+Your small intestine is a very long pipe that links your stomach and your large intestine and filters digested food matter via tiny finger-like projections called “villi”.
+These absorb beneficial nutrients and pass them out into blood vessels surrounding the small intestine while keeping toxins, pathogens and food bulk from getting through to those blood vessels.
 They are the guts security guards who prevent nasties from being transported into the rest of the body and let the good guys in to feed the blood and ultimately nourish the cells.
-In that sense, small intestine is supposed to leak the good stuff into the bloodstream, and it all goes wrong when the filter isn’t fine enough and the bad stuff gets in too.
+In that sense, the small intestine is supposed to leak the good stuff into the bloodstream, and it all goes wrong when the filter isn’t fine enough and the bad stuff gets in too.

-The villi are normally very closely packed together, but leaky gut occurs when junctions between them are no longer tight and allow particles to escape into the blood vessels.
+The villi are normally very closely packed together, but leaky gut occurs when junctions between them are no longer tight and allow the larger and unwanted particles to escape into the blood vessels.

 Partially-digested proteins, known as “peptides” are especially at risk of not being properly identified correctly by the gut immune system.
-When these proteins, such as gluten, casein (milk) and soya, escape into the blood stream before being broken down properly, the immune system has a hard time recognising them.
+When these proteins, such as gluten, casein (milk) and soya, escape into the bloodstream before being broken down properly, the immune system has a hard time recognising them.
 This is partly because they aren’t where they are supposed to be.
 It often sends signals to the immune system to flag the partially-digested foods as allergens or food intolerances.
 Once the immune system has flagged a substance, it remembers it as an enemy and will react the same way each time there is an exposure.

-In other circumstances these partially-digested proteins can reach the brain causing an opioid effect – typically a child with this issue is one who eats almost exclusively just wheat and milk products (often cereal and milk for breakfast, a cheese sandwich for lunch and pasta with butter and cheese for supper with yoghurt for pudding!), and ALSO has behaviour/focus/attention problems (zoned out), speech and communication delay and/or poor social skills.
+In other circumstances these partially-digested proteins can reach the brain causing an opioid effect – typically a child with this issue is one who will only eat almost exclusively wheat and milk products (often cereal and milk for breakfast, a cheese sandwich for lunch and pasta with butter and cheese for supper with yoghurt for pudding!), and ALSO has behaviour/focus/attention problems (zoned out), speech and communication delay and/or poor social skills.
 This opioid issue can easily be tested for via a simple urine sample.

-Sometimes this is purely due to exposure to an infection that is not adequately addressed or may be due to a build-up of exposure to milder infections such as in day nursery settings.
+Sometimes this is purely due to exposure to an infection that is not adequately addressed by the immune system or may be due to a build-up of exposure to milder infections such as in day-nursery settings.
 This is why it is so important to do stool testing to get a grip on what is causing havoc to your child.
-Antibiotic or proton pump inhibitor use for reflux either by the mother during pregnancy or breastfeeding or given directly to the baby or young child is often associated with development of a leaky gut.
+Antibiotic or proton pump inhibitor use for reflux either by the mother during pregnancy or breastfeeding or given directly to the baby or young child is often associated with the development of a leaky gut.

 Repeated courses of antibiotics may make leaky gut more likely.
 This is because antibiotics are usually non-selective and can wipe out the beneficial bacteria at the same time as the infection.
-When the balance of bacteria is wrong, it may also trigger systemic yeast infections which another cause villi junctions to become leaky.
-Baby vaccinations may also play a role (particularly any given in the first few weeks) as this challenges an immature gut with viruses.
+When the balance of bacteria is wrong, it may also trigger systemic yeast infections which may cause villi junctions to become leaky.
 Heavy metal and pesticide exposure can make these holes in the gut stay open for longer.

 Why is leaky gut so detrimental to your child’s health?